Memorializing the Unsung: slaves of the church and the making of Kongo Catholicism

 publishDateSort | 2024 |

-publisher | Penn State University Press |
+publisher | The Pennsylvania State University Press |

 record_format | marc |

-series2 | World Christianity |
+series2 | World christianity |

-spelling | Uzukwu, Elochukwu 1945- Verfasser (DE-588)1049318501 aut Memorializing the Unsung Slaves of the Church and the Making of Kongo Catholicism Elochukwu Uzukwu, C.S.Sp University Park, PA Penn State University Press [2024] 2024 244 Seiten txt rdacontent n rdamedia nc rdacarrier World Christianity Description based on online resource; title from PDF title page (publisher's Web site, viewed 26.
+spelling | Uzukwu, Elochukwu 1945- Verfasser (DE-588)1049318501 aut Memorializing the Unsung slaves of the church and the making of Kongo Catholicism Elochukwu E. Uzukwu Pennsylvania The Pennsylvania State University Press [2024] © 2024 ix, 233 Seiten txt rdacontent n rdamedia nc rdacarrier World christianity Description based on online resource; title from PDF title page (publisher's Web site, viewed 26.
 Aug 2024) By the time the Capuchins arrived in the seventeenth century, Kongo had been Catholic for nearly two hundred years.
 The European mission could not be conversion, then, but reinforcement; the Capuchins sought to establish the sacraments and a line to Rome in a lay-led church already suffused with an enduring, creative, and complex theological culture.
 In Memorializing the Unsung, Elochukwu Uzukwu uses the framework of this "ancient" Kongo Catholicism to explore European dependence on enslaved Kongo Catholics and the unconscionable Capuchin and Spiritan participation in the slave trade at large-a practice denounced by the lone voices of Capuchin Epifanio de Moirans and Spiritan Alexandre Monnet.
 Reconstructing the church that missionaries and Kongo Catholics built together on the foundations of local religion, Memorializing the Unsung contrasts the dignity denied the Kongo Catholics with the freedom they nonetheless performed.
 Uzukwu is particularly deft in tracing the agency of Kongo elites and laypeople from the fifteenth century through the nineteenth, carefully evaluating their deliberate engagements with southern Europeans, the role of the maestri (translator-catechists) in guiding the faithful, and the ultimate development of a unique theological vocabulary endorsed by the Kikongo catechism.Without the support and creativity of these unsung lay Catholics across west-central and eastern Africa, Uzukwu shows, the European missions in the region would have failed.
 Even while enslaved, the Kongo Slaves of the Church and the eastern African Slaves of the Mission served as mediators, co-creators, and reinventors of their world In English RELIGION / Christianity / Catholic bisacsh Slavery and the church Kongo Kingdom Catholic Church History Slavery Kongo Kingdom Religious aspects Catholic Church History Erscheint auch als Online-Ausgabe 978-0-271-09866-1 |

-spellingShingle | Uzukwu, Elochukwu 1945- Memorializing the Unsung Slaves of the Church and the Making of Kongo Catholicism RELIGION / Christianity / Catholic bisacsh Slavery and the church Kongo Kingdom Catholic Church History Slavery Kongo Kingdom Religious aspects Catholic Church History |
+spellingShingle | Uzukwu, Elochukwu 1945- Memorializing the Unsung slaves of the church and the making of Kongo Catholicism RELIGION / Christianity / Catholic bisacsh Slavery and the church Kongo Kingdom Catholic Church History Slavery Kongo Kingdom Religious aspects Catholic Church History |

-title | Memorializing the Unsung Slaves of the Church and the Making of Kongo Catholicism |
+title | Memorializing the Unsung slaves of the church and the making of Kongo Catholicism |

-title_auth | Memorializing the Unsung Slaves of the Church and the Making of Kongo Catholicism |
+title_auth | Memorializing the Unsung slaves of the church and the making of Kongo Catholicism |

-title_exact_search | Memorializing the Unsung Slaves of the Church and the Making of Kongo Catholicism |
+title_exact_search | Memorializing the Unsung slaves of the church and the making of Kongo Catholicism |

-title_full | Memorializing the Unsung Slaves of the Church and the Making of Kongo Catholicism Elochukwu Uzukwu, C.S.Sp |
+title_full | Memorializing the Unsung slaves of the church and the making of Kongo Catholicism Elochukwu E. Uzukwu |

-title_fullStr | Memorializing the Unsung Slaves of the Church and the Making of Kongo Catholicism Elochukwu Uzukwu, C.S.Sp |
+title_fullStr | Memorializing the Unsung slaves of the church and the making of Kongo Catholicism Elochukwu E. Uzukwu |

-title_full_unstemmed | Memorializing the Unsung Slaves of the Church and the Making of Kongo Catholicism Elochukwu Uzukwu, C.S.Sp |
+title_full_unstemmed | Memorializing the Unsung slaves of the church and the making of Kongo Catholicism Elochukwu E. Uzukwu |

 title_short | Memorializing the Unsung |